 The world has no need to corrupt us, we corrupt our own hearts by wanting it too much.
 The world is still a magic zone, so long as you could do without it.

 ‘Most people sell their souls,’ said Logan Smith, ‘and live with a good conscience on the proceeds.’
 But most of us don’t see that we have done so, since we have got such a meagre yield for it.
-The price of souls is kept low, because there’s such a queue lining up to bargain day by day.
+The price of souls stays low, because there’s such a queue lining up to bargain day by day.
 But does anyone feel so burningly irate as one who has closed the deal and not received the world?

 We are willing to sell a lot more than our souls to gain a lot less than the world.